Meet OneGoal’s Chief Impact Officer: Patty Diaz-Andrade

 One of the things you hear often when you walk into a OneGoal classroom is students saying, “I wish every young person had access to this program.”

-For me, the District Partnership Pilot holds the solution to that problem.
-If we figure this out, we can make it so that any young person in a high school has access to OneGoal.
+For me, the District Partnership Program, which leads our Postsecondary Leadership Series work, holds the solution to that problem.
+We can make it so that any young person in a high school has access to OneGoal.
 That’s what excites me — the opportunity and the potential to reach any young person in any part of the country, not just our existing regions or major cities where there’s philanthropy.

 Why is it so important that we get this right?